seaboyz/You-Dont-Know-JS/types & grammar/ch1.md

 typeof function a(){ /* .. */ } === "function"; // true
 ```

 It's easy to think that `function` would be a top-level built-in type in JS, especially given this behavior of the `typeof` operator.
 However, if you read the spec, you'll see it's actually a "subtype" of object.
-Specifically, a function is referred to as a "callable object" -- an object that has an internal `[[Call]]` property that allows it to be invoked.
+Specifically, ***a function is referred to as a "callable object" -- an object that has an internal `[[Call]]` property that allows it to be invoked***.

 The fact that functions are actually objects is quite useful.
 Most importantly, they can have properties.
 For example: